 In an effective conversation the following elements are involved: changes in facial expression and tone, body movements and gestures – all expressed in a “face-to-face” manner.
 But what about online?
 Are you really going to kiss me when you send a kiss emoji?

 Face to Face is a conceptual dance/body theatre duet created and performed by Naishi Wang with Lukas Malkowski.
 Exploring the complexity of human emotions in real space by looking at emoji characters in cyber reality, the work seeks to find connections through nonverbal forms of communication.

 Choreographer / Performer

-Choreographed by: Naishi Wang
+Concept, choreography and performance by: Naishi Wang

-Created with: Lukas Malkowski
+Created and performed with: Lukas Malkowski

 Music and sound design: Wen Yang Ho

-Lighting design: Chris Malkowski
+Lighting Designer: Chris Malkowski

-Outside eyes: Heidi Strauss and Ginelle Chagnon
+Outside Eye: Ginelle Chagnon